mvdbeek/pulsar-relay/PYTHON_QUICKSTART.md

 # Python Implementation Quick Start

-Get started with the Python/FastAPI implementation of Pulsar Proxy.
+Get started with the Python/FastAPI implementation of Pulsar Relay.

 ## Prerequisites